SystemSpace/Compendium/compendium.rst

    There is, but not in LFE as LFX is always live.

 What is the smallest system?
-  Some people do code gofl with Systems.
+  Some people do code golf with Systems.
 The smallest one has used 0.4 hA.

+  Like, to make something as small as possible, not the sport golf.

+  The idea is they create a System as small as possible, that has 1) an interactive environment capable of living in 2) bodies and 3) souls (and all the things a System always requires).
+So its very simple.

 The Ha7 System
 --------------